streetwriters/notesnook/docs/help/contents/inbox-api/getting-started.md

 :::

 You can delete individual entries or clear the whole list.
 If a service keeps failing, check that `type` is `"note"`, `version` is `1`, and `content.type` is `"html"`.

+A note that arrives as a **code block** full of raw markup is not a failure and won't show up in this list — it means the HTML you sent had an unclosed or mismatched tag.
+See [what HTML can I send?](#what-html-can-i-send).

 ## Turning the Inbox API off